 - Watches the images generated by the ultrasound probe to ensure correct placement of the needles.

-- Releases argon gas to circulate through the probes or needles, cooling them and freezing nearby prostate tissue.
+- Releases a gas to circulate through the probes or needles that causes freezing in the prostate tissue.

 - Monitors and controls the temperature of the needles and the amount of freezing within the prostate gland.